tombenner/wp-mvc/readme.txt

 == Changelog ==

+= 1.3.5 =
+ * Allow the form helper to change enctype
+ * Added HTML 5 number input type
+ * Allow blank value for text inputs
+ * Correct total count when grouping in query
+ * Preserve table aliases in nested where clauses
+ * Apply routes on plugin activation/deactivation (flush rewrite rules)
+ * Allow checking for NULL conditions in queries
+ * Allow IS and NOW() functions in queries
+ * Validate model on creation

 = 1.3.4 =
  * MvcDispatcher::dispatch() returns a value from controller methods to allow incorpation into widgets
- * Allow custom RoutParams (also allow users to not define any route params without a warning)
+ * Allow custom RouteParams (also allow users to not define any route params without a warning)
  * Allow multiple joins on a single table in has-many relations
  * Fixes to the has-many drop-down menu for remote objects